In this page

 The establishment of the Commission brings together responsibility for overseeing Wales’s higher and further education, school sixth forms, apprenticeships, and research and innovation in one place.

-The intention is for implementation to progress on the basis of the Commission being operational in April 2024 which will coincide with the closure of HEFCW.
-Whilst the Commission will become operational in 2024, it will be established during 2023 with the appointment of the Chair, CEO and other key board members.
-The Chair and Deputy Chair of the Commission’s board and the CEO have already been appointed.
+The intention is for implementation to progress on the basis of the Commission being operational in August 2024 which will coincide with the closure of HEFCW.
+Whilst the Commission will become operational in 2024, it was established in September 2023.
+The Chair and Deputy Chair of the Commission’s board, key board members and the CEO have already been appointed.